 To share an option set, select it and click Sharing.
 The button is a toggle.
 Select it again to revoke sharing.
+You cannot revoke sharing for an option set that has been assigned by another user.

 Making an Option Set the Default